mIBRAHIM707/Ecommerce-Platform/README.md

-# 🎨 Musa Ecommerce - Frontend
+# 🎨 Ecommerce Platform

-A modern React frontend for the Musa Ecommerce Platform, built with Vite and styled with Tailwind CSS.
+A modern React frontend for the Ecommerce Platform, built with Vite and styled with Tailwind CSS.

 ## 🛠️ Tech Stack